mara-alves/LEIC-A-IST/README.md

 # LEIC-A-IST
-Projects from Computer Science classes at Instituto Superior Técnico.
+Projects from Computer Science and Engineering classes at Instituto Superior Técnico.

 ## Table of Contents
 ### B.Sc.